Generic Name: Dextroamphetamine sulfate

 In 12 healthy subjects, the rate and extent of Dextroamphetamine absorption were similar following administration of the sustained-release capsule formulation in the fed (58 to 75 gm fat) and fasted state.

 Indications and Usage for Dextroamphetamine

-Dextroamphetamine sulfate tablets, USP are indicated for:
+Dextroamphetamine sulfate tablets are indicated for:

 Advanced arteriosclerosis, symptomatic cardiovascular disease, moderate to severe hypertension, hyperthyroidism, known hypersensitivity or idiosyncrasy to the sympathomimetic amines, glaucoma.

 During or within 14 days following the administration of monoamine oxidase inhibitors (hypertensive crises may result).

 Serious Cardiovascular Events